Goods sold in perfectly competitive markets are generally...

 The goods bought and sold in a perfect market must be homogeneous.
 That is, they must be identical.
 They must be of same size, shape, weight, colour etc. The goods must be the same in the eye of the customer.

-Which of the following is a transfer income? ...
+Which of the following is not a reason why people migrate from one place to another? ...